Hurricane Milton plows across Florida, at least 4 dead - NewsBreak

 Jackie Curnick said she wrestled with her decision to stay at home in Sarasota, just north of where the storm made landfall.
 She and her husband started packing Monday to evacuate, but they struggled to find available hotel rooms, and the few they came by were too expensive.

 With a 2-year-old son and a baby girl due Oct.
-29, Curnick said there were too many unanswered questions if they got in the car and left: Where would they sleep?
-Would they be able to fill their gas tank?
-And could they even find a safe route out of the state?
+29, Curnick said there were too many unanswered questions if they got in the car and left: where to sleep, if they’d be able to fill up their gas tank, and if they could even find a safe route out of the state.

 “The thing is it’s so difficult to evacuate in a peninsula,” she said ahead of the storm.
 “In most other states, you can go in any direction to get out.
 In Florida, there are only so many roads that take you north or south.”